-Prickly moses is a short-lived (approximately 20-30 years) shrub-small tree.
-Twigs are ribbed and sparsely to densely hairy.
-Leaves reduced to flattened leaf stalks (phyllodes) up to 17 x 4mm, and spiked.
+Prickly moses is a shrub-small tree that lives approximately 20-30 years.
+Twigs are ribbed and are sparsely to densely hairy.
+Leaves reduced to flattened leaf stalks (phyllodes) up to 17 x 4mm and spiked.
 Flowers are pale yellow and solitary, but grouped on flower heads (inflorescences) that extend beyond the leaves during September-November.
-Seeds are contained in pod (usually straight), and up to 100 x 4mm.
+Seeds are contained in pod (usually straight) and up to 100 x 4mm.

-Preferred habitats include roadsides, waste places, scrub, margins of exotic plantation forests, coastal ecosystems.
+Preferred habitats include roadsides, waste places, scrub, margins of exotic plantation forests and coastal ecosystems.
 It prefers sandy soils, wetland margins and damp areas.

-Prickly moses is a nitrogen-fixer, giving them the competitive advantage in poor soil conditions.
+Prickly moses is a nitrogen-fixer, giving it the competitive advantage in poor soil conditions.
 Spines on the branches of the tree help to discourage mammalian browsers such as possums.
-In general, their seeds are locally dispersed by gravity.
+In general, the seeds are locally dispersed by gravity.
 There is however, also the potential for human-mediated seed dispersal in soil movement.
-The species also has a long-lived seed bank, germinating well following soil disturbance or fire.
+The species also has a long-lived seed bank, with good germination following soil disturbance or fire.